-To be completed in Tk20 Education Faculty Recommendation
+\\To be completed in Tk20\\ Education Faculty Recommendation

 Candidate: Block:

 Faculty : Based upon your grade assessment of subject matter knowledge, observations of, and interactions with the above named candidate, complete the following evaluation and recommendation for Admission to the Teacher Education Program.
 Rating Scale: 4 - Exceptional 3 - Proficient 2 - Basic 1 - Unacceptable NO - Not Observed

 Grade in Course: Knowledge of Subject (Grade): Comments: 4(A) 3(B) 2(B) 1(D) NO

 Communication: Written Expression: 4 3 2 1 NO

 Oral Communication Comments: 4 3 2 1 NO

 Dispositions: Intellectual Curiosity: 4 3 2 1 NO

 Respect for others: 4 3 2 1 NO

 Interactions with others: 4 3 2 1 NO

 Tact/judgment: 4 3 2 1 NO

 Reliability/Dependability: 4 3 2 1 NO

 Multicultural Sensitivity 4 3 2 1 NO

 Attendance/Punctuality: 4 3 2 1 NO

 Comments:=====

-Ι, strongly recommen d
+Ι, strongly recommen nd

 recommend

-recommend with re eservations
+recommend with r eservations

-do not recommend I
+do not recommend i

 this candidate for: the Teacher E acation Program.
 Education Program

 Faculty Signature: Date:

-University of Alabama in Huntsville Interview for Admission to the Teacher Education Program To be completed in Tk20
+University of Alabama in Huntsville Interview for Admission to the Teacher Education Program \\ To be completed in Tk20 during interview by faculty

-Nam e:ID: Addr ress: E-Ma ail:Phone: or: Inter viewed by:Date: Educational Autobiography essay and completed interview form become part of your idate file in the Education Department.
+Nam e:ID: Add ress: E-M ail:Phone: Majo or: Inte viewed by:Date: Educational Autobiography essay and completed interview form become part of your idate file in the Education Department.
 I. Candidate will respond orally to the following questions: A. Tell us about the kind of learning community you observed in your field experience.
 How did the teacher facilitate this community?
 B. What did you learn about yourself during the field experience?
 C. What did you learn about individual students with whom you worked?
-Qual ity of Responses.
+Qua ity of Responses.
 Identify the statement best describing the teacher candidate's responses: The responses consistently indicate thoughtful reflection regarding the learning community and the Study/Buddy experience.
 Some of the responses indicate thoughtful reflection regarding the learning community and the Study/Buddy experience.
 The responses consistently indicate little or no reflection regarding the learning community and the Study/Buddy experience.
 The responses indicate an insensitivity toward the learning community and the Study/Buddy experience.

-A. Oral Communica ation.
-4 3 2 1 The teacher candidate cl communicates his/her id engages in reciprocal dia leas and successfu lly comm eacher candidate h nunicating his/her rocal dialogue. as difficulty ideas and engaging in 4 3 2 1 The teacher candidate us appropriate to the profes sion. gramı mar and syntax. xhibits multiple errors B. Written Communities the attached one-pa e the candidate's wr itten communica tion skills evidenced Demonstrates Excellence Area of Strength Needs Improvement Unsatisfactory Spells words correctly.
+A. Oral Communication.
+The teacher candidate clearly and effectively The teacher candidate has difficulty communicates his/her ideas and successfully communicating his/her ideas and engaging in engages in reciprocal dialogue. reciprocal dialogue.
+The teacher candidate uses grammar and syntax The teacher candidate exhibits multiple errors in appropriate to the profession. grammar and syntax.
+B. Written Communication.
+Evaluate the candidate's written communication skills evidenced in the attached one-page essay.
+Demonstrates Area of Strength Unsatisfactory Needs Excellence Improvement Spells words correctly.
 Uses correct grammar and mechanics.
 Uses vocabulary and style appropriate to level of audience.
 Organizes written information.
-III.
-Dispositions Ra atings: S atisfactory Insatisfactory; Disp ositions Developn nent Plan Attached IV.
-Recommendati on made to candi date at the completi ion of the intervie ew (if any): Interviewer: Ba nave learned about th g the interview, from toggether the green Strongly recomm end Ro Conditionally 2 (see above recommendation) Recommend mendations to candidate Interviewer's signature: Date: Candidate's Signature:
+Dispositions Ratings: III.
+Satisfactory Unsatisfactory; Dispositions Development Plan Attached IV.
+Recommendation made to candidate at the completion of the interview (if any): V. \Recommendation for Admission to Program Interviewer: Based on what you have learned about this candidate during the interview, from the written essay, and from the dispositions ratings, check one of the following recommendations: Recommend 3 \\\\Conditionally Recommend Strongly recommend 2 (see above recommendations to candidate) Interviewer's signature: Date: Candidate's Signature: \\\\\